patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/redbook-03.jpg)

 Note:
-Visions of flooding are already happening in worldwide, and scientists have predicted from about 0.5 meter to 1.5 meter sea level rise by 2100.
-These are fragile times.
+**Visions of flooding are already happening in worldwide**, and scientists have predicted from about 0.5 meter to 1.5 meter sea level rise by 2100.

+These are **fragile times**.

 --